 Show All Answers

 Understanding the scope of services available at Heber Valley Airport helps to explain its critical role in travel, transportation, and infrastructure.
-The Heber Valley Airport also offers facilities for pilots, refueling, and refreshing.
-Other services include offering conference rooms, flight crew quarters, and aircraft mechanic services.
+The Heber Valley Airport also offers facilities for pilots, refueling and refreshing.
+Other services include offering conference rooms, flight crew quarters, and aircraft mechanical services.

-Because the City has accepted FAA funding, the City makes covenants to operate the airport in a non-discrematory manner.
+No. Any aircraft that can safely use the airport must be allowed to operate.
+Federal law prohibits the City from imposing limits beyond safety limits that are dictated by the FAA.
 In the same way the City cannot restrict the general public from driving on public roads, the City cannot restrict the number or type of aircraft using the airport.

 No. Every airport is designed for maximum size and speed of aircraft.
 If an aircraft can safely use the airport, federal law prohibits the City from preventing that aircraft from using the airport.
 If an aircraft is too large to safely operate, that is the FAA’s and the pilot’s responsibility, not the City’s obligation, to know that it would be unsafe to operate at the airport.
 Of course, if a large aircraft were land anyway, and were to damage our facility because of weight or speed, the owners of that aircraft would be held responsible.
 One of the reasons that the FAA has asked the City to undertake the Master Plan is that the FAA data shows that somewhat larger aircraft would use this airport if it were safe to do so.
 The Master Plan process is designed to help the City make a decision whether to update the safety standards for those larger planes.

 No. Because Heber City has accepted federal grants, Heber City is obligated to maintain the airport in a safe condition in perpetuity.
 Of course, even if the City could close the airport, it would mean loss of numerous livable wage jobs and prevent critical access for our region’s emergency services.